-MDIA considers good health as the desirable norm and in the quality of life value balance sheet as an asset ... and a lack of goo health as a diminution of the normal value and expressed in the balance sheet at a liability.
+TVM considers good health as the desirable norm and in the quality of life value balance sheet as an asset ... and a lack of goo health as a diminution of the normal value and expressed in the balance sheet at a liability.

-The case of different education and economic opportunity
+Consider the case of education and economic opportunity: